alexander-kastil/angular-basics/labs/L1-base-layout/readme.md

 };
 ```

-Now, inspect `app.routing.ts`, which manages the application's routing logic.
+Now, inspect `app.routes.ts`, which manages the application's routing logic.
 Add your desired routes to the routes array.
 Also, verify the default style configuration in `angular.json`:

 ```json
 "@schematics/angular:component": {